ASPRunner.NET comes with a built-in AJAX-based functionality:

 After you build your project, you can see how it works on the Edit, Add, and Search pages.
 When you begin to type in the Edit box, an AJAX popup appears, and you can choose the value from the suggest list.

-The application looks for the occurrence of the typed in string anywhere in the list.
-For example, when you enter co, it can show both Corolla and Accord.
-If you want to change this behavior and make it look for the values starting with the entered value, i.e., Corolla only, add the following code to the AfterAppInit event:
+By default it performs STARTS WITH search.
+For instance, when you enter co, it will show Corolla.
+If you want to change this behavior and return both Corolla and Accord add the following code to the AfterAppInit event:

 If you try to submit the form with a wrong value entered in the text box, the form is instead submitted with the previous correct value entry.